creds2/od-data/README.md

 been on the first.
 This makes sense from a citizen-focussed policy perspective, enabling residential areas with excessive transport energy use to be identified.
-However, from an energy systems perspective, it makes sense to identify opportunties across all three areas to intervene.
+However, from an energy systems perspective, it makes sense to identify opportunities across all three areas to intervene.
 Transport infrastructure can be modified to enable shift to low energy modes and encourage reductions in long distance travel;
 destinations can discourage driving and flying to reach them through